tanbro/redis_func_cache/README.md

 Therefore, all cached results for the same cache instance will be stored in the same node, irrespective of the functions involved.

-Policies that support cluster are:
+Policies that support clusters are:

 - [`FifoClusterPolicy`][]
 - [`LfuClusterPolicy`][]